 Shuly Xóchitl Cawood is the author of A Small Thing to Want: stories (Press 53, 2020), The Going and Goodbye: a memoir (Platypus Press, 2017), and 52 Things I Wish I Could Have Told Myself When I Was 17 (Cimarron Books, 2018).
-Her debut poetry collection, Trouble Can Be So Beautiful at the Beginning, is forthcoming from Mercer University Press in 2021 and is the 2019 Adrienne Bond Award for Poetry winner.
+Her debut poetry collection, Trouble Can Be So Beautiful at the Beginning (Mercer University Press, 2021), won the 2019 Adrienne Bond Award for Poetry.

 She has an MFA in fiction and creative nonfiction from Queens University and an MA in journalism from The Ohio State University.

 Her creative writing has been published in places such as The New York Times, The Sun, and Brevity, among others.

 Shuly teaches online writing workshops, for any level of writer.

 Her website and blog can be found at www.shulycawood.com.